subhangiii/Employee-management/README.md

 You can login as Admin and will be directed to dashboard.
 There you can manage jobs and employees.
 By adding, deleting or editing them.

+Right now, you can login with any username and password.

 Backend will be soon updated.